gocircuit/circuit/README.md

 Programming metaphor
 -------

-Each circuit server hosts a hierarchical namespace of _elements_, where the elements are control primitives like _process_ or _channel_.
+Each circuit server hosts a hierarchical namespace of control primitives, currently _process_ or _channel_.
+Processes aid the execution and synchronization of OS processes.
+Channels …

 Elements are addressed by paths of the form

 	/X317c2314a386a9db/hi/charlie

-where the first part of the path is necessarily the ID of the circuit server hosting the element, while the rest are user-specific.
+which are called _anchors_.
+The first part of a path is necessarily the ID of the circuit server hosting it, while the remainder is user-specific.

 Learn more
 ----------